THIS SEMINAR IS PART OF THE FBF BANK BOARD ACADEMY FOR NON-EXECUTIVE DIRECTORS

 Send download link to:

-Academy directors: Andrea Federico (Oliver Wyman), Pierre Schlosser (European University Institute, Florence School of Banking and Finance)
+Andrea Federico (Oliver Wyman); Pierre Schlosser (Florence School of Banking and Finance, European University Institute)

 Course dates: 14 June – 02 July 2021

-Course Director: Veerle Colaert (KU Leuven University); Matteo Gargantini (University of Utrecht)
+Course Directors: Veerle Colaert (KU Leuven University); Matteo Gargantini (University of Utrecht)

 Area: Regulation, Supervision and Resolution